OBJECTIVE OF SPITE AND MALICE: Play cards from your ‘payoff pile’ to the center stacks until they are empty.

 Spite and Malice is a competitive game, like double solitaire, that also requires great patience.
 This race is not simultaneous- players take turns to win first.
 Kings are wild cards.

 Both decks of cards are shuffled together.
 Players are dealt 5 cards to their hand.
-The dealer deals 20 cards to each player’s pay-off pile.
-Cards that remain form the stock or stockpile.
+The dealer deals 20 cards to each player’s pay-off pile aka their goal pile.
+Cards that remain form the draw pile or stockpile.

 At this point, player’s side stacks and the center stacks are empty.

 The goal of Spite and Malice is to play all your cards from your pay-off pile onto the center stacks.
 You may only play the top card of the pay-off pile, you may not rummage through the stack.
 Once you play the top card from the pay-off pile flip over the next card so that it is also face-up on your pile.